unicode-org/message-format-wg/spec/syntax.md

 ### Local Variables

+A *message* can define local variables, such as might be needed for the transforming input or providing additional data to a *selector* or *function*.
+Local variables appear in a *declaration*, which defines the value of a named local variable.

-A message defining a local variable `$whom` which is then used twice inside the pattern:
+A *message* containing a *declaration* defining a local variable `$whom` which is then used twice inside the pattern:

     let $whom = {$monster :noun case=accusative}
     {You see {$quality :adjective article=indefinite accord=$whom} {$whom}!}